nebulaeonline/microauthd/README.md

 Some people are confused about what exactly microauthd is.
 You would use this instead of the built-in ASP.NET Core Identity system when you need real authentication across multiple platforms — not just a website. microauthd is built for shared login across web, SPA, mobile, and desktop apps, with proper token issuance, refresh, revocation, and machine-to-machine support.
 It separates identity from UI, so your backend services, CI jobs, and clients all speak the same auth language — without tying your auth logic to Razor Pages or EF Core.

+It is important to note that although microauthd is written in C#, it is not tied to ASP.NET Core, or .NET Core at all except needing the .NET 8 runtime to run.
+It is designed to be used with any platform that can support Json Web Tokens (JWT) and can be used from any language that allows you to issue HTTP POST commands against a web endpoint (basically all of them).
+Don't be afriad of microauthd if you're not a .NET Core person or your platform is not running on .NET Core.
+This is quite common as systems like KeyCloak are written in Java and Authentik is written in Python.

 I am going to begin working on the machinery needed to be reliably hosted behind a reverse proxy.
 This will include the forwarded headers along with support for trusted proxies.
 I hope to have this in an working by tomorrow.

 **2025-06-23**